Skip to navigation Skip to content

 • The child is under 1 year of age

-• They meet birth registration requirements, see Item 1 in Table 2
+• They meet birth registration requirements

-Change of care
+Change of care/shared care

 If one parent receives NBS and NBU for a child, the other parent who gains care of the child is entitled to NBS and NBU for the child for 91 days if: